echeran/smile-of-murugan/webbook/chapter03.md

 kings removed from the central jail, the Kongu ruler of the Kudagu, the king of Malva and *Kayavāku,* the king of the *sea-*girt *Ceylon,* prayed reverently to the deity thus ..."
 (Dikshitar's transl., p.
-343).
-According to Cilappatikāram, Gajabāhu (the First) of Ceylon was contemporary with the hero of the 3rd Canto of the epical poem, the Chera king Cenkuṭṭuvan.
+343).[^gajabahu] According to Cilappatikāram, Gajabāhu (the First) of Ceylon was contemporary with the hero of the 3rd Canto of the epical poem, the Chera king Cenkuṭṭuvan.
 Hence this great *Ceral* monarch who according to Patiṟṟuppattu V ruled for 55 years, may be roughly assigned to 170-225 A.D.
 (S. Vaiyapuri Pillai, *HTLL,* p.
-22).2 1
+22).[^two-gajabahus] \
+ \
 This computation has been known as the *Gajabāhu Synchronism* and it has become a sheet-anchor of early Tamil history, and our basic point of departure for dating the earliest Tamil literature.
 Though it rests on slender foundations, it is obvious from the plentiful corroborative evidence "derived from the general possibilities of history in Northern and Southern India" (K.A.
+Nilakanta Sastri) that the epic poem preserves elements of a correct historical tradition and that Cenkuṭṭuvan the *Cēral* and Gajabāhu I of Ceylon were contemporaries, both living round 180 A.D.
+The opinion that the Gajabāhu synchronism is an expression of a genuine historical tradition is accepted by most scholars today; apart from
+K. A. Nilakanta Sastri, by Seshagiri Sastri, Kanakasabhai Pillai, Krishnaswami Aiyengar, K. Kailasapathy etc. (cf. Vaiyapuri Pillai, *HTLL*, p.
+22: "We may be reasonably certain that the chronological conclusion reached above is historically sound").

-Nila1 For the first time, the "Gajabāhu synchronism" was made the centre of attention by V. Kanakasabhai Pillai, The *Tamils* 1800 *Years* Ago (1904),
+[^gajabahu]: For the first time, the "Gajabāhu synchronism" was made the centre of attention by V. Kanakasabhai Pillai, The *Tamils* 1800 *Years* Ago (1904),
 p.
 7; he however dates Gajabāhu I in 113-125 A.D., which was proved incorrect.

-2 In Ceylonese history, there were two kings by name of Gajabāhu: since the second ruled as late as in the 12th Cent., it must be the first who is meant here.
+[^two-gajabahus]: In Ceylonese history, there were two kings by name of Gajabāhu: since the second ruled as late as in the 12th Cent., it must be the first who is meant here.
 Gajabāhu I is mentioned in *Mahāvaṃso* XXXV, pp. 253-5 as follows:
 "After Vankanasikatissa's death, his son Gajabāhukagāmani reigned